AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 ## Standard widgets

 Adobe provides multiple standard widgets that you can use to visualize different metrics related to your Profile data.
 You can also create custom widgets to be shared with your organization using the [!UICONTROL Widget library].
-To learn more about creating custom widgets, please begin by reading the [widget library overview](../customize/widget-library.md).
+To learn more about creating custom widgets, refer to the [widget library overview](../customize/widget-library.md).

 To learn more about each of the available standard widgets, select the name of a widget from the following list: